-Members’ data is stored in both electronic and paper format.
+Data is stored in both electronic and paper format.
 This data is accessed by a restricted number of appointed individuals.
 On expiry of membership, all data is removed from our records.
 Details resulting from website enquiries will be deleted after 12 months.
-Details from workshop bookings will be deleted after the workshop takes place.
+Details from workshop bookings will be deleted one month after the workshop takes place.